rl1987/trickster.dev/tricksterblog/content/post/scrapy-framework-tips-and-tricks.md

 Use Scrapy shell for interactive experimentation
 ------------------------------------------------

-Running `scrapy shell` gives you an interactive environment for experimentation with how your code interacts with the site being scraped.
+Running `scrapy shell` gives you an interactive environment for experimenting with the site being scraped.
 For example, running `fetch()` with URL of page fetches the page and creates a `response` variable with `scrapy.Response` object for that page.
 `view(response)` opens the browser to let you see the HTML that the Scrapy spider would fetch.
 This bypasses some of the client-side rendering and also lets us detect if the site has some